elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 You’re searching for a productivity tool for your team to use your best friend owns a star company that makes software that seems to be a good option although you haven’t evaluated other options yet company policies says that you must objectively examine various options when looking for outside vendors and should not select vendors just because you have a personal connection with them.
 However, if your friend signed up, doesn’t get a big account soon, they will lose their funding.

-Which action would you be most likely to take
+Which action would you be most likely to take?
 - **Delegate the decision to someone else who does not have a personal connection to any vendors**
 - Commit to purchasing your friend software, assuming it is most likely a good tool
 - Offered to purchase your friend software for a temporary trial run
 - Deliberately select a different vendor with whom you have no connection to

-Which action would you be most likely to take
+Which action would you be least likely to take?
 - Delegate the decision to someone else who does not have a personal connection to any vendors
 - **Commit to purchasing your friend software, assuming it is most likely a good tool**
 - Offered to purchase your friend software for a temporary trial run